Cloverfield: Creature design

 Visual main effects supervisor Nick Tom and Phil Tippett's "Tippett Studio" were enlisted to develop the visual effects for Cloverfield.
 Because the visual effects were incorporated after filming, cast members were only familiar with early conceptual renderings of the beast and had to react to an unseen creature during their scenes.
-Artist Neville Page designed the monster, creating a biological rationale for it, though many of his ideas, including an "elongated, articulated external esophagus," would not show up on screen.
+Artist Neville Page designed the monster, creating a biological rationale for it, though many of his ideas, including an "elongated, articulated external esophagus", would not show up on screen.
 His central concept was that of an immature creature suffering from "separation anxiety."
 This recalls real-life circus elephants who get frightened and lash out.
 The director stated that "there's nothing scarier than something huge that's spooked."

 Marketing

 Before the film's release, Paramount carried out a viral marketing campaign to promote the film which included viral tie-ins similar to Lost Experience.
 Filmmakers decided to create a teaser trailer that would be a surprise in the light of commonplace media saturation.
 Rather than edit the teaser from footage taken from the finished film, footage was captured during the preparation stages solely for creation of the teaser.
-Ernest Holzman, who would later be replaced with Lost cinematographer Michael Bonvillain, utilized the Thomson Viper FilmStream Camera for the shoot.
+Ernest Holzman, who would later be replaced with Lost cinematographer Michael Bonvillain, used the Thomson Viper FilmStream Camera for the shoot.
 The teaser was then used as a basis for the film itself.
 Paramount Pictures encouraged the teaser to be released without a title attached, and the Motion Picture Association of America approved the move.
 As Transformers showed high tracking numbers before its release in July 2007, the studio attached the teaser trailer for Cloverfield that showed the release date of January 18, 2008, but not the title.
 A second trailer was released on November 16, 2007, which was attached to Beowulf, confirming the title.

 The studio had kept knowledge of the project secret from the online community, a cited rarity due to the presence of scoopers that follow upcoming films.
 The controlled release of information on the film has been observed as a risky strategy, which could succeed like The Blair Witch Project (1999) or disappoint like Snakes on a Plane (2006), the latter of which had generated online hype but failed to attract large audiences.